Yord/pxi/README.md

 {"episode_id":7,"title":"The Force Awakens"}
 ```

-See the usage and performance sections below for more examples.
+See the [usage](#usage) and [performance](#performance) sections below for more examples.

+### Introductory Blogposts

+For a quick start, read the following medium posts:

++   Getting started with `pf` (TODO)
++   Building `pf` from scratch (TODO)
++   Comparing `pf`'s performance to `jq` and `fx` (TODO)

 ## Parser Functions

-`pf` is a command-line tool for processing data from large files and streams.
+The `pf` philosophy is to provide a small, robust frame for processing large data files and streams with JavaScript functions.
+This involves lexing, parsing, applying functions, and marshalling data.
+However, `pf` does not reinvent parsers and marshallers, but instead uses awesome libraries from Node.js' ecosystem to do the job.
+But since most parser libraries need to know their full input in advance, `pf` supports them with lexing
+by dividing large data files into chunks that are parsed independently.
+It then applies functions on the parsed data.

-Simply put, it works like this:
+Expressed in code, it works like this:

 ```javascript
 function pf (chunk) {            // Data chunks are passed to pf from stdin.